-What Do High School Teacher Do?
+What You Need to Know About High School Teacher

-Occupation Description Teach students in one or more subjects, such as English, mathematics, or social studies at the secondary level in public or private schools.
+Position Description Teach students in one or more subjects, such as English, mathematics, or social studies at the secondary level in public or private schools.
 May be designated according to subject matter specialty.

-Life As a High School Teacher: What Do They Do?
+Life As a High School Teacher

 - Attend professional meetings, educational conferences, and teacher training workshops to maintain and improve professional competence.